 Legitimacy: our advice takes into account issues of perceived fairness, balance, transparency, political acceptability, accessibility and trust.

-IRP investigates the world’s most critical resource issues with a view to developing practical solutions for government policymakers, industry and society
+The IRP investigates the world’s most critical resource issues with a view to developing practical solutions for governments, industry, and society.

-The objectives of the Panel are to provide independent, coherent, authoritative and policy-relevant scientific assessments on the sustainable use of natural resources and, in particular, their environmental impacts over the full life cycle; and contribute to a better understanding of how to decouple economic growth from environmental degradation.
+The objectives of the Panel are to provide independent, coherent, authoritative, and policy-relevant scientific assessments on the sustainable use of natural resources and, in particular, their environmental impacts over the full life cycle; and contribute to a better understanding of how to decouple economic growth from environmental degradation.
+All reports can be accessed here.

-In all its work, the Panel seeks positive solutions to the growing problems posed by resource depletion and misuse by identifying:
+In all its work, the Panel seeks policy solutions to the growing problems posed by resource depletion and misuse by identifying:

 In an era of runaway resource consumption, the Panel also studies the wider, multi-dimensional aspects of resource issues, such as: